ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter34.md

 Wèi WúXiàn then stood up and, gracefully, drew Suíbiàn.
 The red light wrapped around his sword was stunning.

-With his red hair ribbon fluttering in the air, Wèi WúXiàn said, “Come on, young Zōng-zhǔ, stop thinking about all this matter, and let’s practise.”
+With his red ribbon fluttering in the air, Wèi WúXiàn said, “Come on, young Zōng-zhǔ, stop thinking about all this matter, and let’s practise.”

-Jīn Líng was still sitting on the grass, with the blushing expression that still lingered on his face.
+Jīn Líng was still sitting on the grass, with the blushing expression that lingered on his face.
 He just gazed vacantly at Wèi WúXiàn.

 “This time, I won’t go easy on you,” said Wèi WúXiàn.
 “Are you up to it?”